 If you don’t wish to use any type of preservative, keep your lotion in the refrigerator and use it up within one week.

 Spoon your cream into a glass jar and you’re done!

 Apply it as needed on hands, face and body.
 The great thing about homemade lotion is that you don’t need to apply tons of it to be effective.

-If you enjoyed this tutorial on making lavender plantain lotion, be sure to sign up for my newsletter HERE to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, about once per month.
+If you enjoyed this tutorial on making lavender plantain lotion, be sure to sign up for my newsletter HERE to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, two to three times a month.
 (No spam ever, unsubscribe at any time.)